 Calvinia Ramskop Abattoir is an existing facility and is operational.
 Solid waste includes the animal manure (faecal material) and condemned material.
 The condemned material (carcasses) gets buried in lined trenches, at a designated site to the west of the abattoir.
 The burial site is fenced off to prevent scavenging activities and to ensure the safety of the people around the site.
-Please see figure 4.
+Please see figure 4 and Appendix B for the site photos.